Pakistan Shines On Global Stage: Sahibzad Khan Elected WMO Vice President For Asia - UrduPoint

 Pakistan Shines On Global Stage: Sahibzad Khan Elected WMO Vice President For Asia

-The World Meteorological Organization (WMO) has officially announced the election of Mr. Sahibzad Khan as the Vice President of Regional Association II (Asia) during its 18th Session

-ISLAMABAD, (UrduPoint / Pakistan Point News - 23rd Apr, 2025) The World Meteorological Organization (WMO) has officially announced the election of Mr. Sahibzad Khan as the Vice President of Regional Association II (Asia) during its 18th Session.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Apr, 2025) The World Meteorological Organization (WMO) has officially announced the election of Sahibzad Khan as the Vice President of Regional Association II (Asia) during its 18th Session.

 His election is a testament to the global recognition of Pakistan’s contributions to regional meteorological cooperation and its dedication to addressing climate vulnerabilities in Asia.